christian-kesler/about-me/README.md

 ## Contact Me

-Feel free to check out my entire website at https://kwoe.uglesoft.com/, connect with me on LinkedIn at https://www.linkedin.com/in/christian-kesler/, or join my website's Discord server https://discord.com/invite/ezHmjgf7d6.
+Feel free to check out my entire website at https://christian-j-kesler.com/ or connect with me on LinkedIn at https://www.linkedin.com/in/christian-kesler/.
 I look forward to hearing from you.